CBD Oil: What You Need to Know

 Davies has recommended the removal of cannabis from schedule one classification—which covers a group of drugs considered to have no medical purpose, that cannot be legally possessed or prescribed.

 In Billy Caldwell's case, the home secretary, Sajid Javid, made the decision to grant Billy access to imported CBD oil.
 This fresh approach to reconsider the classification of cannabis has been seminal, and mirrors wider sentiment in other countries.
 In the US, for example, medical cannabis programs have been initiated in 30 states.
-Hence, medical tourism to Canada—where cannabis is legal for medicinal purposes—and the U.S. to gain access to CBD oil.
+Hence, medical tourism to Canada—where cannabis is legal for medicinal purposes—and the U.S. to gain access to organic CBD oil.

 In the UK, however, Sajid Javid will not reclassify cannabis until the Advisory Council on the Misuse of Drugs provides recommendations about the public health implications—which will include the abuse potential of cannabis-based CBD.
 Though it seems very likely that the home secretary will continue to move towards a patient focused resolution.